georgebarnick/vb-chat-spam/README.md

-chat-spam-bot
+vb-chat-spam
 =============

-A lightweight chat spamming bot
+A lightweight chat spamming bot written in Visual Basic